 - Applicants must be resident in Israel throughout the application and selection process.

-- Candidates must hold an academic degree in one of the following fields by June 1, 2018: English language teaching; English language; American/English literature; American studies; journalism and media.
+- Candidates must hold an academic degree by June 1, 2018.

 - Fluency in English is mandatory.
 All candidates, including those who have studied in English-speaking countries, must submit a recent TOEFL score of at least 79 (Internet-based test).
-No application will be considered without a valid official TOEFL score.
+Candidates must take the test by the application deadline.
 When registering for the test, be sure to note that your score should be sent to USIEF, code 5373.
 Visit the TOEFL website for further information.

 - Candidates must be in good health.
 Those selected as program fellows are required to submit a Medical History and Examination Report before the award of their grants can be finalized.